sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/insights/backend.md

 `insights.historical.worker.rateLimit`.
 As a rule of thumb, this limit should be set as high as possible without performance impact to `gitserver`.
 A likely safe starting point on most Sourcegraph installations is `insights.historical.worker.rateLimit=20`.

+#### Limiting to a scope of repositories
+Naturally, some insights will not need or want to execute over all repositories and would prefer to execute over a subset to generate faster.
+As a trade off to reach beta we made the decision that all insights will execute over all repositories.
+The primary justification was that the most significant blocker for beta was the ability to run over all insights, and therefore unlocking that capability also unlocks the capability for users that want to run over a subset, they will just need to wait longer.

+This is non-trivial problem to solve, and raises many questions:
+1. How do we represent these sets?
+Do we list each repository out for each insight?
+This could result in a very large cardinality and grow the database substantially.
+2. What happens if users change the set of repositories after we have already backfilled?
+3. What does the architecture of this look like internally?
+How do we balance the priority of backfilling other larger insights with much smaller ones?

+This is also a blocker to migrate all functionality away from extensions and to the backend, because the extesions *do* support small numbers of repositories at this time.

+This will be an area of work for Q3 - Q4.

 #### Detecting if an insight is _complete_
 Given the large possible cardinality of required queries to backfill an insight, it is clear this process can take some time.
 Through dogfooding we have found on a Sourcegraph installation with ~36,000 repositories, we can expect to backfill an average insight in 20-30 minutes.
 The actual benchmarks of how long